Preimplantation genetic testing (PGT-A)

-PGT-A Is a genetic test that is performed before implanting back the embryos.
+PGT-A Is a genetic test that is performed before transferring back the embryos.
 It identifies any chromosomal anomalies by NSG technology which we provide in Bedaya hospitals’ Laboratory.

-This technology allows doctors to analyze the 24 pairs of chromosomes and detect disorders before implanting them to guarantee higher success rates of IVF or ICSI
+This technology allows doctors to analyze the 24 pairs of chromosomes and detect disorders before transferring them to guarantee higher success rates of IVF or ICSI

 PGT-A does not test for the following: